69 Comments

 sooz's avatar

 I would like to ‘like’ this comment 1000 times.
 Children do not need liberty, they need guidance (from parents).
-The need to be protected from the ‘guidance’ of social media and the internet.
+They need to be protected from the ‘guidance’ of social media and the internet.
 It’s difficult enough for adults to navigate internet ‘influencers’ - children are wholly vulnerable, innocent, and unequipped to handle this.
 This is exactly why the term ‘influencer’ has always rankled me.
 Beware of whom you allow to influence you, and especially who influences your children!

 Expand full comment